idptools/goose/docs/getting_started.rst

 What is GOOSE?
 ===============
 **GOOSE : Generate disOrdered prOtiens Specifying propErties** is a python package developed to generate intrinsically disordered proteins or protein regions (collectively IDRs) and IDR variants.
-My goal is to make this *as useful as possible to the protein disorder community*.
-If you have any feature requests, please email me at remenecker@wustl.edu with the subject line **GOOSE feature request** and I'll be happy to see if I can make it happen.

 What can GOOSE do?
 --------------------